 Few words about setting up USBASP adapter for work in Windows XP system.

-Connect cable directly to USB port of computer avoiding Hubs (in my case computer didn’t detect adapter connected through hub);
+Connect cable directly to USB port of computer avoiding Hubs (in my case computer didn’t detect adapter connected through a hub);

-When device is unplugged â€“ the device disappears from the device list.
-This is it with first stage.
+When the device is unplugged â€“ the device disappears from the device list.
+This is it with the first stage.
 Now it is time to start programming with usbasp adapter, but this will be discussed later.

-You can download various PCB and circuit configurations directly from http://www.fischl.de/usbasp/ site.
+You can download various PCB and circuit configurations directly from https://www.fischl.de/usbasp/ site.
 Good luck.